emersonrp/bindcontrol/README.md

 TODO
 ----

+* Attempt to make every slash command in the game available in some way, typically via PowerBinder.
+* Better management of the actual generated bindfiles, including cleaning up old unused ones.
 * Access to MacOS for testing is via a MacOS VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.
 * Bodyguard mode, as implemented in citybinder, doesn't work as intended, and might not be able to due to game restrictions.
 * Investigate improvements to Mastermind binds to clarify and expand the behavior.